-UK Physical Medicine and Rehabilitation helps patients who have severe neurological or musculoskeletal impairments.
+UK Physical Medicine & Rehabilitation helps patients who have severe neurological or musculoskeletal impairments.
 Our goal is to restore each patient to their highest possible level of medical, psychological, social and vocational function.
 A multidisciplinary team approach is used in all aspects of care.

 Patients will be treated by a physiatrist, a specially-trained physician.

 What's a Physiatrist?

 Physiatrists (say "fih-zee-AT-rists") are medical doctors who specialize in helping people regain function after surgery, a stroke, or an injury.
 They may also help people who have issues such as controlling pain or regaining strength.
 Physiatrists are also called physical medicine and rehabilitation doctors.

 A physiatrist often leads a team of health professionals that may include physical therapists, occupational therapists, speech therapists, and social workers, all of whom work together to improve a person's recovery.

 Physiatrists can be board-certified by the American Board of Physical Medicine and Rehabilitation, which is recognized by the American Board of Medical Specialties.